-At the conclusion of testing at each site visit, the observations will be classified and ranked based on whether they have resulted in a non-compliance with the BSC and whether it has resulted in a potential impact on the completeness and/or accuracy of Settlement, or not.
+At the conclusion of each audit, the observations will be classified and ranked based on whether they have resulted in a non-compliance with the BSC and whether it has resulted in a potential impact on the completeness and/or accuracy of Settlement, or not.
 The observations will be discussed with entities as they arise to determine compensating or mitigating activities in place.
-A clearance meeting will be held with entities to discuss and formally agree the accuracy of observations raised, however the ratings of these observations will not be discussed.